raphael/linux-samus/README.md

 ```
 $ pulseaudio
 ```
-Assuming PulseAudio restarted successfully the last thing to check is the volume level for the mic in ALSA.
-If the mic doesn't seem to pick up any sound run the following command:
+Assuming PulseAudio restarted successfully the last thing to do is to restore the alsa state:
 ```
-$ amixer -c0 set Mic "60%"
+$ cd scripts/setup
+$ sudo alsactl restore --file alsa/asound.state
 ```
-Some users have also reported needing to configure PulseAudio to load the output driver statically, this can be done by adding the following line in `/etc/pulseaudio/default.pa`:
+Some users have also reported needing to configure PulseAudio to load the output driver statically, this can be done by adding the following line in `/etc/pulse/default.pa`:
 ```
 load-module module-alsa-sink device=hw:0,0
 ```